How Security Companies Cut Overtime Costs by 30% or More

 The Impact of Better Tools

-Companies using digital scheduling and communication tools see significant overtime reductions.
+Companies using digital scheduling and communication tools see significant overtime reductions compared to manual processes.
 Here's the typical breakdown:

 Monthly Overtime Hours: Before vs After